yodrew/darkroomretreat/manuscript/darkness.md

 	- use small pieces to tack material in place, then long pieces to cover the whole edge
 	- use one layer of tape except for tacking and overlapped ends.
 One layer flexes with what it is taped to.
 Which expands and contracts with heat and moisture.
 Multiple layers of tape are rigid.
 They peel, opening cracks for light to get through.

-#### single layer {#single-layer}

-A single layer blind would use extra-thick (0.25-) material, either black polyethylene construction sheeting, available at concrete supply houses, or EPDM rubber, used for pond lining and roofs.

-A single layer requires extra treatment at the edge, one or more of these:

-- fold edge under to create a springy seal
-- make a fleece seal, especially for rough surfaces
-- extend plastic far beyond trim (150--200-)
-- black, lightproof tape

-Avoid nicks and punctures.
-Repair with black tape or taped patches of the same material.
-The double-blind is better in most cases.

 #### panel {#panel}

 A panel is for permanent use.
 It has several benefits.
 It seals snugly inside a recess or outside like a shutter.